aforward/anunknown/assets/blog/the-code-i-didnt-write.md

 Regardless how pure you want your answer to be, in this context it is being asked as a means to evaluate your job application.
 We are trying to demonstrate how **great** a candidate you are, or at the least to make enough of an impression to make it to the next step in the process.

-In one (of many) great talks from <a href="http://chadfowler.com/">Chad Fowler</a>, we get some insight into the [dangers of stability and homeostatis](https://www.youtube.com/watch?v=sAsRtZEGMMQ).
+In one (of many) great talks from [Chad Fowler](http://chadfowler.com/), we get some insight into the [dangers of stability and homeostatis](https://www.youtube.com/watch?v=sAsRtZEGMMQ).
 The system _should_ be heterogenous by default and getting into the habit of throwing code away.

 ![Heterogenous By Default](/anunknown/assets/static/images/code_i_didnt_write/heterogenous_by_default.png?raw=true)

-Contrast that with an tweet from from <a href="https://dhh.dk/">David Heinemeier Hansson</a> at Basecamp.
+Contrast that with an tweet from from [David Heinemeier Hansson](https://dhh.dk/) at Basecamp.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Fun fact: The <a href="https://twitter.com/basecamp?ref_src=twsrc%5Etfw">@basecamp</a> billing script that runs once a day was written by <a href="https://twitter.com/jamis?ref_src=twsrc%5Etfw">@jamis</a> more than a decade ago, and has barely been touched since.
 135 lines of Ruby that&#39;s responsible for collecting hundreds of millions of dollars in revenues 🤑</p>&mdash; DHH (@dhh) <a href="https://twitter.com/dhh/status/1098007632852336640?ref_src=twsrc%5Etfw">February 19, 2019</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>